alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

    <li>Kubernetes Local Security Testing Lab - There's a number of playbooks which will bring up cluster's with a specific mis-configuration that can be exploited: https://github.com/raesene/kube_security_lab</li>
    <li>simulator - a distributed systems and infrastructure simulator for attacking and debugging Kubernetes: simulator creates a Kubernetes cluster for you in your AWS account; runs scenarios which misconfigure it and/or leave it vulnerable to compromise and trains you in mitigating against these vulnerabilities: https://github.com/kubernetes-simulator/simulator</li>
    <li>Splunk attack range: https://github.com/splunk/attack_range</li>
+   <li>Red-Baron - a set of modules and custom/third-party providers for Terraform which tries to automate creating resilient, disposable, secure and agile infrastructure for Red Teams: https://github.com/Coalfire-Research/Red-Baron</li>
+   <li>HazProne - a Cloud Pentesting Framework that emulates close to Real-World Scenarios by deploying Vulnerable-By-Demand aws resources enabling you to pentest Vulnerabilities within, and hence, gain a better understanding of what could go wrong and why.
+The framework helps gain practical, AWS Penetration testing knowledge/skills: https://github.com/stafordtituss/HazProne</li>
     </span>
   </p3>
   </ul>